-Also at the special meeting of the Company's stockholders held on February 5, 2024, the Company's stockholders approved an amendment to the Company's Third Amended and Restated Certificate of Incorporation, as amended, to effect a reverse stock split (referred to as the Second Reverse Stock Split) of the Common Stock by a ratio of 1-for-3, with such action to be effected at such time and date, if at all, as determined by the Board within one year after the conclusion of the special meeting and a corresponding reduction in the total number of shares of Common Stock the Company is authorized to issue.
-On February 23, 2024, the Board approved the implementation of the Second Reverse Stock Split and the Company filed a second amendment to the Company's Third Amended and Restated Certificate of Incorporation with the Secretary of State of the State of Delaware to effect the Second Reverse Stock Split and to set the number of authorized shares of Common Stock to 463,312,500 (which is 1,389,937,500 divided by 3).
-Pursuant to the Certificate of Amendment, effective as of 5:00 p.m., Eastern Time, on February 29, 2024, every three shares of the issued and outstanding Common Stock were automatically converted into one share of Common Stock, without any change in par value per share and the number of authorized shares of Common Stock were as a result of the Second Reverse Stock Split.
+Also at the special meeting of the Company's stockholders held on February 5, 2024, the Company's stockholders approved an amendment to the Company's Third Amended and Restated Certificate of Incorporation, as amended, to effect a reverse stock split (referred to as the February 2024 Reverse Stock Split) of the Common Stock by a ratio of 1-for-3, with such action to be effected at such time and date, if at all, as determined by the Board within one year after the conclusion of the special meeting and a corresponding reduction in the total number of shares of Common Stock the Company is authorized to issue.
+On February 23, 2024, the Board approved the implementation of the February 2024 Reverse Stock Split and the Company filed a second amendment to the Company's Third Amended and Restated Certificate of Incorporation with the Secretary of State of the State of Delaware to effect the February 2024 Reverse Stock Split and to set the number of authorized shares of Common Stock to 463,312,500 (which is 1,389,937,500 divided by 3).
+Pursuant to the Certificate of Amendment, effective as of 5:00 p.m., Eastern Time, on February 29, 2024, every three shares of the issued and outstanding Common Stock were automatically converted into one share of Common Stock, without any change in par value per share and the number of authorized shares of Common Stock was reduced to 463,312,500.
+No fractional shares of Common Stock were issued as a result of the February 2024 Reverse Stock Split.
 Stockholders who would otherwise have received a fractional share were instead issued a full share in lieu of such fractional share.

-The Class A Common Stock began trading on the Nasdaq Capital Market on a split-adjusted basis for the Second Reverse Stock Split at the opening of trading on March 1, 2024 under the symbol "FFIE" with a new CUSIP number (307359 703).
+The Class A Common Stock began trading on the Nasdaq Capital Market on a split-adjusted basis for the February 2024 Reverse Stock Split at the opening of trading on March 1, 2024 under the symbol "FFIE" with a new CUSIP number (307359 703).